 The development of a new South East Local Enterprise Partnership (SELEP) pipeline of high quality and deliverable projects which will have a tangible impact on our economy is a sizable challenge.
-In recognition of this challenge, the Independent Technical Evaluator's (ITE) role is to provide independent expert advice to help the Investment Panel to make informed and objective decisions.
+In recognition of this challenge, the Independent Technical Evaluator's (ITE) role is to provide independent expert advice to help the Investment Panel to make informed and objective decisions regarding the value for money of schemes seeking an allocation from the LGF (LGF).